 Your Companys business is to carry out infrastructure businesses through its subsidiaries and step down subsidiaries.
-The infrastructure businesses include (a) Waste to power which is being carried out by various SPVs under JITF Urban Infrastructure Limited; (b) Railway Rolling Stock Manufacturing business being carried out byjindal Rail Infrastructure Limited and (c) Water and waste water EPC business being carried out by JITF Water Infrastructure Limited.
+The infrastructure businesses include (a) Waste to power which is being carried out by various SPVs under JITF Urban Infrastructure Limited; (b) Railway Rolling Stock Manufacturing business being carried out by Jindal Rail Infrastructure Limited and (c) Water and waste water EPC business being carried out by JWIL Infra Limited.

 JITF Urban Infrastructure Limited (JUIL)

-JUIL is engaged in municipal solid waste management (SWM) & waste to energy (WtE) business.
+JUIL is engaged in municipal solid waste (MSW) management & waste to energy (WTE) business.
 The environmental benefits of waste to energy, as an alternative to disposing of waste in landfills, are clear and compelling.
 Waste to energy generates clean, reliable energy from a renewable fuel source, thus reducing dependence on fossil fuels, the combustion of which is a major contributor to green-house gas emissions.

 Jindal Rail Infrastructure Limited